Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 ---
 layout:	post
-title:	The Ethics of Doing Science in the First Place
+title:	On the Ethics of Doing Science in the First Place
 tags:	[physics, science, philosophy, pragmatism]
 ---